CCavalier/fp-explained/markdowns/part4.md

 # Currying

-Currying is one of the words you will hear the most when you start to work with functionnal programming.
+Currying is one of the words you will hear the most when you start to work with functional programming.
 It is also one of the hardest to figure out.

 *Definition: Currying is the technique of translating the evaluation of a function which takes multiple arguments into evaluating a sequence of functions, each with a single argument *